rishi-kulkarni/kulkarni-science-new/content/publications/plos-comp-bio-2022.md/index.md

 });
 </script>

-The simulation shows the issue: when we take averages, we lose the uncertainty information that comes from knowing how variable the measurements were within each coverslip.
+The simulation illustrates the limitation: while imaging more neurons per coverslip does slightly improve power by reducing measurement error, the gains plateau quickly.
+More fundamentally, we're collapsing rich distributional information into point estimates, potentially sacrificing statistical power.

+So if simple averaging discards useful information, what about more sophisticated approaches?
+Mixed models seem like the obvious next step.

-## Option 3: Mixed Models
+## Option 3: What About Mixed Models?

-Linear mixed models seem purpose-built for this problem: neurons nested within coverslips.
-But with only 3 coverslips per group, these models break down.
-They try to estimate random effects with almost no data.
+Linear mixed models seem purpose-built for hierarchical data like neurons nested within coverslips.
+They're widely used in biomedical research and explicitly account for multiple levels of variation.

+However, mixed models optimize for a different goal than hypothesis testing.
+Consider the distinction:

+* **Prediction**: What PNA signal would we expect from a new coverslip?
+Here, shrinking extreme estimates toward the population mean improves accuracy.
+* **Inference**: What's the true difference in mean PNA signal between LPS and control conditions?
+Here, shrinkage biases our effect size estimates in ways that depend on the model specification.

-Plus, mixed models regularize estimates by shrinking them toward the overall mean.
-That's useful for prediction, but we want unbiased estimates for hypothesis testing.
+Mixed models use partial pooling to regularize estimates - shrinking individual coverslip means toward the overall mean.
+This regularization reduces prediction error when estimating outcomes for new coverslips, but it changes the bias-variance trade-off for effect size estimation in ways that may not align with our inferential goals.

+With only 3 coverslips per group, this problem compounds: mixed models struggle to reliably estimate variance components with so few clusters, and the regularization that improves prediction operates on different assumptions than those needed for unbiased causal inference.

+The popularity of mixed models in biomedical research reflects their ability to "handle" hierarchical data, but handling hierarchical structure and optimizing for causal inference are different objectives.

+## What We Really Need
+We need an approach that:
+- Maintains proper Type I error control (unlike pooling)
+- Uses all available information (unlike averaging)
+- Optimizes for inference rather than prediction (unlike mixed models)

+This leads us to hierarchical resampling.

-## The Solution: Hierarchical Randomization
+## The Solution: Hierarchical Resampling

+**Hierarchical randomization provides an exact (or approximately exact) test that works for any nested experimental design.** Rather than making distributional assumptions or discarding information, it directly simulates the null hypothesis while respecting the experimental structure.

+### The Method

-The key insight is to combine two resampling approaches:
+The approach combines two complementary resampling strategies:

-1. **Bootstrap within coverslips** to estimate the uncertainty in each coverslip mean
+1. **Bootstrap within experimental units** (coverslips) to quantify measurement uncertainty from finite sampling of sub-units (neurons)
-2. **Permute treatment labels only at the coverslip level** (where we actually assigned treatments)
+2. **Permute treatment labels only at the level where randomization occurred** (coverslip level, where we actually assigned treatments)

-This uses all the data while respecting the dependencies in our design.

-## Why This Worked
+### Why This Is Approach Works

+This is a principled approach that:

+**Respects the experimental design**: We only shuffle labels where randomization actually happened.
+Since we assigned treatments to coverslips (not individual neurons), we only permute at the coverslip level.

+**Uses all available information**: Instead of collapsing rich distributional data into point estimates, bootstrapping captures the full uncertainty structure from our measurements.

+**Makes no distributional assumptions**: The test statistic distribution comes directly from the data-generating process under the null hypothesis, not from theoretical distributions that may not apply.

+**Provides exact Type I error control**: For any sample size, any distribution, any degree of imbalance - the test maintains nominal error rates because it directly simulates the null hypothesis.

+### The Key Insight

-Those extra neurons per coverslip *do* increase power - by giving us better estimates of each coverslip's true mean.
-Bootstrapping captures this benefit instead of discarding it.
-We only shuffle labels where it makes sense (coverslips, not individual neurons).
-No assumptions about data distributions.
-Works fine with just 3 coverslips per group.
+Those extra neurons per coverslip *do* increase statistical power - by giving us more precise estimates of each coverslip's true mean.
+But traditional analyses either:
+- Ignore this precision information (averaging approaches)
+- Conflate it with other sources of variation (pooling approaches)
+- Optimize for prediction rather than inference (mixed models)

+Hierarchical resampling captures this precision benefit while maintaining the proper experimental framework for causal inference.

+### Broad Applicability

+This framework extends to any nested design:
+- Neurons within coverslips within mice
+- Students within classrooms within schools
+- Cells within wells within plates
+- Measurements within subjects within studies

+The principle remains the same: **bootstrap within units, permute between units at the randomization level**.

 ## Making It Practical